cburger/peewee-async-test/README.md

 ## To run the tests

-The tests require a local Postgres server to be running which allows passwordless log ins.
-The tests will create a `test_db` database.
+The tests require a local Postgres server to be running which allows passwordless logins.
+The Pytest will create a `test_db` database.

 Create a virtual environment for the project and install the project with its dependencies with: